-Euraudio Lumina II audiophile loudspeaker building description
+Euraudio Lumina II audiophile loudspeaker building instructions

 The loudspeaker design and building directions presented below were published in good faith.
 Nevertheless the publisher assumes no liability either for the accuracy of information contained herein or for any loss or damages arising from the use of these pieces of information.